AhmedSayed28/Auto_Task/README.md

 ## Limitations

 - **Browser Compatibility**: The solution is tested primarily on specific browser versions.
 Additional configuration may be required to ensure compatibility with other browsers.
-- **Data Hardcoding**: Some test data elements are hardcoded; future enhancements may include fully dynamic data sources for greater flexibility.

 ## How It Works